ProofWright: Towards Agentic Formal Verification of CUDA: Agentic Semantic Equivalence Framework: Proving Functional Correctness

 Finally, the agent derives the VerCors functional annotations from the combined space of original and synthesized specifications and embeds them into the LLM-generated GPU code for formal verification.
 A successful verification by VerCors indicates that the CUDA program has the intended output behavior and provides high assurance that it satisfies the original PyTorch specification.
 In contrast, if verification fails, the agent analyzes the error to infer the conditions under which the LLM-generated program deviates from the intended semantics.

-We note that our current approach still does not guarantee the complete correctness of the lowering process that translates Rocq definitions into \textit{VerCors} functional annotations for all possible types of GPU Kernels, as this step is performed using an LLM.
-While in future work we seek to replace this step with a procedural compiler, we currently demonstrate the feasibility of our approach by manually verifying that the lowered VerCors annotations match the original specifications in our evaluation.
+We note that our current approach does not guarantee the correctness of the lowering process that translates Rocq definitions into \textit{VerCors} functional annotations for all possible types of GPU Kernels because this step is performed using an LLM to demonstrate the feasibility of our approach.
+While we manually verified that the lowered VerCors annotations match the original specifications in our evaluation, in future work, we seek to replace this step with a procedural compiler.